 If you disagree about paying an extra amount, you can ask Social Security to review the decision.
 To find out more about how to do this, contact Social Security at 1-800-772-1213 (TTY 1-800-325-0778).

-SECTION 5 More information about your monthly premium Section 5.1 There are several ways you can pay your plan premium
+SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty